Guy Malary

 Guy Malary (10 June 1943 – 14 October 1993) was a Justice Minister of Haiti, appointed by Jean-Bertrand Aristide in 1991 and continuing in office under the post-1991 Haitian coup d'état regime.
 He was killed in an ambush along with his bodyguards.
 "According to the petitioners [to the Inter-American Court of Human Rights], in the course of carrying out his duties, Mr. Malary worked for the implementation of the Governor's Island Accord, advocating the creation of an independent police force and carrying out a comprehensive review of the judicial system of Haiti, which brought him into direct conflict with the authorities in the country at the time."

 According to the Center for Constitutional Rights, a CIA memo dated October 28, 1993 implicated FRAPH members Louis-Jodel Chamblain, Emmanuel Constant, and Gabriel Douzable.
 The memo claimed they met with an unidentified member of the Haitian military to plan the assassination of Malary.

-The domestic building at Port-au-Prince International Airport was named after him.
+The domestic building at Port-au-Prince International Airport is named after him, as is a major road in eastern Cap-Haïtien.